 Definition of sinusoidal models.

 The exponential smoothing estimates 3 parameters by estate, while the FAARRINGTON.
 XXXXXX, and the sinusoidal models estimates 4 parameters by estate.

-TO BE UPDATED with sinusoidal model
+Results TO BE UPDATED with sinusoidal model

 The training set for the exponential smoothing and sinusoidal models ranges from 2015 to February 2019 and the hold-out period ranges from March 2019 to February 2020.
-We will compute the MAPE of the model (mean absolute percentage error) on the hold-out period and the smallest MAPE is the best fitted model and it should be use for the forecast.
+We compute the MAPE of the model (mean absolute percentage error) on the hold-out period and the smallest MAPE is the best fitted model and it should be use for the forecast.
 The Farrington algorithm is provided by the CDC and we could not chose the training set, neither the hold out period for comparison purposes.
 COMPARING MAPES BETWEEN EXP AN SINUSOIDAL

-We observed that the crude rate by state is different before COVI-D19.
+We observed that the crude rate by state is different before COVID-19.
 The crude rate is the number of Americans dying in each state by 100,000 of the population.
 The states with the largest crude rate before COVID are West Virginia, Tennessee, Kentucky, Alabama, Mississippi and Maine and the states with the smallest crude rate before COVID are: Alaska, Utah, Colorado, California, Texas and Wyoming.
 The crude rate depends on the proportion of old population, the proportions of minorities and the access of health care on those states.
 We will compute the Excess crude rate (5) that considers the population by states and its prior crude rate.

 Excess crude rate = Actual crude rate – Expected crude rate without COVID-19